 To make this fantasy a reality, you’ll need standard content at your disposal in a central library.
 This library should be composed of well-written responses that can be used time and time again.

 So how do you create these documents?
 Where do you even start when you have thousands of responses your team has created?
-We have a few areas to look to get you started in creating your own master documents:
+We have a few areas to look to get you started in creating your own reference documents:

 1. Won & Shortlisted Deals